 You generally will be able to deduct, under Section 162 or 212 of the Code, your pro rata share of servicers' fees or any Freddie Mac guarantee fees, including incidental fees paid by the borrowers and retained by the servicer, Freddie Mac, and all administrative and other expenses of the Pass-Through Pool in accordance with your method of accounting.
-The Code limits the deductions for these miscellaneous itemized deductions for some investors.
+Notwithstanding the foregoing, miscellaneous itemized deductions described in Section 67 of the Code previously available to investors who are individuals, estates or trusts are not deductible for taxable years beginning before January 1, 2026, and continue to not be deductible for computing alternative minimum tax liability.
+If you are an individual, estate or trust, you should consult your tax advisor regarding the limitations on the deductibility of such items.